 Reading development is linked to that of spoken language and of writing.
-By reflecting upon, talking and writing about the stories and texts they encounter, pupils are better able to make sense of their own experiences of the world and their place in it; by considering the effects of language and structures used by writers, pupils are able to make deliberate stylistic choices in their own writing.
+Our pupils are better able to make sense of their own experiences of the world and their place in it by reflecting upon, talking and writing about the stories and texts they encounter.
+They are able to make deliberate stylistic choices in their own writing by considering the effects of language and structures used by writers.
 The best readers are the best writers - we read as writers and write as readers!

 The Four Principles

 The following four principles underpin our intent at Gascoigne.

 1. Reading explores Ourselves